akashzt/assign/README.md

 # CRUD API Assignment Completion

 ## Description
-I have successfully completed the CRUD API assignment as per the requirements provided.
-The API is implemented using Node.js with Express framework and supports operations for creating, reading, updating, and deleting user records.
+I have successfully  Develop a backend for a Grievance System with integrated chat functionality using NodeJS, ExpressJS, and MongoDB.
+The system will allow employees to raise grievances and HR to respond and resolve these issues within 24 hours.
+It should include authentication and role-based access control.
 ## Implementation Details
 - **Language:** JavaScript
 - **Framework:** Express.js